 Hey guys!
 Justin Goodbread here with Financially Simple doing a driving video today.
-So I just had a really interesting phone call recently with a CPA or a Certified Public Accountant.
+So I had a really interesting phone call recently with a CPA or a Certified Public Accountant.
 This gentleman is the New England, so he’s actually in the Northeast United States.
 We connected on Twitter, and he called me and said, “ Can I talk to you for a second?”
 I said, “Sure.”
 He begins to tell me that he has some clients that need my help.
-I asked, “Why aren’t you working with someone in your area?”
-And he said something that just stuck in my head.
+Out of curiosity, I asked, “Why aren’t you working with someone in your area?”
+And he said something which stuck in my head.
 He told me, “I have a hard time trusting financial advisors.”
 Which I find interesting and I’m curious how he formulated that opinion.

-He said, “Most of the time when I work with financial advisors, they are ‘sellsy’ in nature.
+He goes on to elaborate, “Most of the time when I work with financial advisors, they are ‘sellsy’ in nature.
 They are just trying to sell my client something.”
 I can relate because I see that a lot in my world.
 He continues, “Secondly, they don’t seem to educate.
 They talk in mystical rhetoric as if they have the answers and my clients should be beholden to them for their all-powerful wisdom.”

 Look, there’s anything and everything on Google.
-You can see this for yourself.
 Information is everywhere.
 If I want to do my own root canal, I can go to Google and find the step-by-step instructions to do it.
 I promise you, I can!
-AND I guarantee there’s a YouTube video out there showing me how.
+AND I bet there’s a YouTube video out there showing me how.
 But just because there is a video telling me how to perform a root canal, doesn’t mean I am going to try one today.
 I’m going to hire and trust somebody that knows how.
 Don’t we think retirement is as important as a root canal?

 If you’re a financial advisor, help some people!
 Give away the farm!
 Tell them what you’re going to do specifically.
 Teach them.Click to tweet

 It’s sad to me that this particular CPA doesn’t feel like he can trust the professionals in his area.
 As for me, I’m grateful for the opportunity to help.
-I haven’t recently worked with somebody living in New England.